-Many salespeople dread putting together sales proposals.
+Many owners and salespeople dread putting together sales proposals.

 They spend hours crafting proposals that ultimately never lead to business.
-This is entirely avoidable: Following a proven five-step checklist for creating sales proposals lets, you guarantee your proposals will create value for your prospects -- while enabling you to close bigger deals.
+This is entirely avoidable: Following a proven five-step checklist for creating sales proposals lets you guarantee your proposals will create value for your prospects -- while enabling you to close bigger deals.

 The following five guidelines will help you avoid these.
 Get ready to dominate the competition like a #CWBOSS…